Blog

 At the security checkpoint:

 1. Make sure all your liquids, cosmetics, etc. (LAGs) come in travel-size containers (less than 100ml) and are packed into a single transparent resealable bag, size 20×20 (approx.1-litre).
+These may be up to 2L with the new rules if the airport implemented the new scanners.
 Note that the bag must be well-sealed (not tied at the top), so, if any of the tiny bottles doesn’t quite fit inside, you may have to let go;

 2. Remove your laptop and any other large electronics (hairdryer, a large camera, etc.) from your carry-on;